 You can also purchase additional liability coverage and medical payments coverage, for a nominal premium.

 Another important area for additional coverage that might be desirable concerns the principal exclusions in a home owners policy.
-Even the broadest home owner's policy includes a few standard exclusions and the more important are against losses caused by floods and earthquakes.
+Even the broadest home owner's policy includes a few standard exclusions and the more important are against losses cause by floods and earthquakes.

 The most important homeowner policy exclusion is flood; unfortunately many policyholders do not realize this until it is too late.
 If you live in a flood prone community, do not risk going without flood insurance.
 Speak with your local property/casualty insurance agent to obtain this type of coverage.